rigdenlab/SIMBAD/docs/examples/rst/script_contaminant_search.rst

 .. note::

    Data used throughout this example can be found in ``<ROOT>/examples/contaminant_example``.
-If SIMBAD is part of your CCP4 installation, then the example files can be downloaded as part of the `GitHub reposity <https://github.com/rigdenlab/SIMBAD>`_.
+If SIMBAD is part of your CCP4 installation, then the example files can be downloaded as part of the `GitHub repository <https://github.com/rigdenlab/SIMBAD>`_.

 0. Command line options